Uzeu/Operating-system-project/README.md

-Implementation of simple but fully functional multithreaded operating system.
+Implementation of a simple but fully functional multithreaded operating system.